mhrons/mhrons.github.io/docs/pv_smooth.md

 ### Impact of prediction error

-The smoothing exhibits following dependencies on the partial dimensions expressing the prediction error (see Figures 2, 6):
+The quality and accumulation rate of power smoothing exhibit following dependencies on partial dimensions expressing the prediction error (see Figures 2, 6):

 **Smoothed predicted signal**